 The instructors within the interpreting department challenged and supported me.
 My teachers energized me to learn and encouraged me to become the best interpreter that I could be.
 The ASL lab was such a benefit to my learning experience, too.
 Tutors within the ASL lab were there to help further our linguistic development.

-— Christina Engeman Godinez, ASL Interpreting graduate, working for Access Interpreters and Sorenson, a nationwide video relay service
+— Christina Engeman Godinez, ASL Interpreting Program graduate, working for Access Interpreters and Sorenson, a nationwide video relay service

 I learned everything I needed to become a certified interpreter in this challenging profession due to the remarkable state-of-the-art lab with its helpful, knowledgeable lab tutors; the opportunity to immerse myself in the culture and language of the surrounding Deaf community; incredible internship opportunities and, of course, the wonderful teachers.